The Best Dog Grooming Tables (Review) in 2020

 Rotatable table supposed to be placed on other objects

-This small dog grooming table is 18 inches in diameter and specially designed for petite pets.
-It is made to be placed on other surfaces, so you don’t have to bend down while taking care of your pet.
+Perhaps the best pet grooming table for small dogs, the Master Equipment round table measures 18 inches in diameter and is made to be placed on other surfaces, so you don’t have to bend down while taking care of your pet.
 The top of the surface is non-slip ensuring your pup remains safe during the entire grooming session, and there is a grooming arm for extra security.

 One of the best features of this grooming table is that it spins around, so you don’t have to worry about putting your pet in different positions – just rotate the table to easily and quickly get to all areas of your pet’s body!